 This assignment will be scored out of $100^$ points.
-(100/100)=100% 115 points are possible.
+(100/100)=100% 110 points are possible.

-Toal: 90 points 5 points Run 1 command with at least 1 argument against the file - (arg no mash) 5 points Run 1 command with up to 5 arguments against the file - (arg chop no mash) 5 points Run 3 command with no arguments against the file - (mash 3) 5 points Run 3 commands with up to 5 arguments against the file - (arg chop mash 3) 5 points Support an unlimited number of command line arguments 10 points Run 3 commands in parallel to reduce overall execution time
+Toal: 90 points 5 points Run 1 command with at least 1 argument against the file - (arg no mash) 5 points Run 1 command with up to 5 arguments against the file - (arg chop no mash) 5 points Run 3 command with no arguments against the file - (mash 3) 10 points Run 3 commands with up to 5 arguments against the file - (arg chop mash 3) 10 points Run 3 commands in parallel to reduce overall execution time 10 points End gracefully.
+Parent process prints last line reporting PIDs of finished children.
+The program returns cleanly to the calling shell.
+(It is not necessary to press <enter></enter> to get to the command prompt.